Facial Feminization Surgery (FFS)

 - FFS procedures can reshape the forehead, brows, nose, cheeks and jaw as well as minimize the appearance of an Adam’s apple (tracheal shave).

-- In addition to plastic surgery, facial feminization procedures include nonsurgical treatments such as cosmetic fillers, fat grafting and liposuction.
+- In addition to plastic surgery, facial feminization procedures include nonsurgical treatments such as cosmetic fillers, botulinum toxin, fat grafting and liposuction.

 What is FFS?